cockroachlabs/cockroachdb-runbook-template/diagnostic-support/troubleshooting-sql-contention.md

 ## 3. Uncertainty Conflicts due to Possible Clock Skew Explained

 In CockroachDB, every transaction starts and commits at a timestamp assigned by a CockroachDB node that a client is connected to, called a gateway node.
-When choosing this timestamp the gateway node does not rely on synchronization with any other CockroachDB node.
+When choosing this timestamp the gateway node does not rely on communication with any other CockroachDB node.
 The gateway node uses its current time to assign a timestamp to each tuple written by this transaction.

 CockroachDB uses multi-version concurrency control (MVCC) - it stores multiple value versions for each tuple, ordered by timestamp.
 A reader generally returns the latest tuple with a timestamp earlier than the reader's timestamp and ignores tuples with higher timestamps.
 This is when a potential clock skew needs to be considered.